-Increased coordination between the mining and recycling sectors will support a new, circular economy for metals.199 Traditional metal processing may not be efficient for urban mining.
+Increased coordination between the mining and recycling sectors will support a new, circular economy for metals.
+Traditional metal processing may not be efficient for urban mining.
 New technologies are needed to be able to extract valuable metals from e-waste.
 The development of flexible and mobile solutions will also be key to increasing the viability of urban mining.
-Currently, the cost of transportation of e-waste to processing sites limits the value of resource recovery.199 Maps of urban mines that show data locating market inputs, stocks in use and waste flows will help business and government to track resources and target mining efforts.196
+Currently, the cost of transportation of e-waste to processing sites limits the value of resource recovery.
+Maps of urban mines that show data locating market inputs, stocks in use and waste flows will help business and government to track resources and target mining efforts.
+The development of flexible and mobile solutions will help business and government to track resources and target mining efforts.